I weep for Israel but no tears will be shed for truly evil Hamas

 But this is mere therapy, a very English pursuit, where everything is down to your mood and if only you reshaped your perspective, things would get better.
 Sadly, that is the Oxford and Cambridge way of looking at things.
 It is the condescending BBC-speak and the condoning and encouragement of the destruction of the world as we know it.

-As someone with an extensive network of friends, family - including two of my own children and grandchildren - and associates in Israel, I am well aware of what is going on and it must be said that there are some aid agencies, church charities, and broadcasters that are spreading disinformation.
+As someone with an extensive network of friends, family - including both my daughters and grandchildren - and associates in Israel, I am well aware of what is going on and it must be said that there are some aid agencies, church charities, and broadcasters that are spreading disinformation.

 I can't speak for Israel as I'm not there at present and I can't speak for the Jewish people, because no-one would dare at such a moment, but what I can do is speak truth to power and tell this readership that if you are praying in any way that is supportive of Hamas or what it is doing, it is the same as praying for Hitler, ISIS or for the Tohu and Bohu of the first lines of Genesis that we read this week, for the formlessness and void that we are currently experiencing.